argurjanaolloni/Olloni_HarryPotterTrivia/README.md

 Things i struggled with during this project:
 1. My main struggle was with functionality of the program.
-I started the project over 3 times because I seemed to be getting lost in the
+The biggest thing i learned was to start off the program very simple and to console.log often.
+Originally i began working with 30 questions and switched over to just 5.

 Future Updates:
 1. Turn the trivia game into a jeopardy trivia game.